 High Salute Short intro from band.
 On the last beat of the intro, raise swords to touch in a 'tent'.
 High Clash (16 steps) Walk (this should be a springy walk, almost a run) round clockwise, clashing swords in time to music.
 16 clashes.
 Aim to clash against the sword of the dancer behind you.
 Shoulders and Elbows (48 steps) 1-16 Lower swords to inside shoulder on first beat.
 Move round clockwise in a faster, more springy walk.
 Your right hand should be on your own shoulder, and your left hand should be fairly close to your right hand.
 17- 32 On the first beat, lift sword over head (make sure to lift both hands up and down, so that the other sword you're holding clears the owner's head) and bring down on your outside shoulder.
 33-48 On the first beat, bring sword down onto your elbow.
 Over Your Own Sword 1-4 On the first beat, lift right hand over your head and form a ring, running clockwise.
 5-6 Lower sword.
 The dancer going over, holds their sword in front of the body and then lowers it to mid-shin height (the sword should be horizontal, so the person holding the other end needs to lower it as well.)
 7-10 Step-hop left, step-hop right.
 The right foot step is the one that goes over the sword.
 (You're moving from the outside of the circle to the inside.
 11-14 Raise left hand over head and turn counter-clockwise under it. l/r l/r.
 Swing left hand down.
 The circle keeps rotating clockwise while the dancers are going over their swords and each dancer in turn (going clockwise around the set) does the sequence of 2 steps to lower sword, step-hop left, step-right (over sword), 4 steps to turn anti-clockwise under sword Number 1 goes over his sword first, followed by the other dancers going clockwise around the set.
 Hilt and Point Ring (ideally 16 steps if previous figure was perfect... or to the end of a convenient phrase) This allows a bit of overflow time if anything went wrong with Over Your Own...
 Double UnderTwice (+ Short Open Ring) (32 steps) Number 1, and the dancer to his left, stand shoulder to shoulder hold their common sword in front of their chest.
-The arch is made by the couple opposite them.
+The arch is made by the couple opposite them - the sword should be raised with a full arm swing to well above the head level.
 Number 1 and his partner go under the arch, turn away from each other on 7, and go back to their own position making an arch over the other dancers.
 The couple on the side follow (shoulder to shoulder) behind the first couple going under the arch.
 The couple who initially made the arch will have walked forward going over number 1 and his partner.
 When they reach the other side of the set, they will turn towards one another, hold their sword in front of them and go back to their own place underneath the arch.

 As soon as this has been done, do the same move reversed, with number 1 and partner forming the arch and the opposite couple going under (and then coming back again).
 If both double unders are done with dancers turning on the count of 7, this will take 28 steps, leaving 4 steps for a short Open Ring.